Coin Price 24h % Market Cap Volume 24h Range

 BNB Chain Staking

 On the other hand, if validators act unfaithfully and fail to approve transactions or try to approve illegitimate transactions, their submission to the network will not reach consensus with the other (faithful) validators.
-In that case, the unfaithful validator will not receive rewards and will lose the tokens they staked as collateral.
+In that case, the unfaithful validator will not receive rewards and will likely lose some or all of the tokens they staked as collateral (called slashing).
 This system strongly incentivizes validators to act faithfully.

 An important variation on this traditional PoS system is Delegated Proof-of-Stake (DPoS), which is used by networks like EOS, Tron, and Steem.
 In DPoS, validation works the same way, but validators are chosen through a vote by token holders rather than at random.
-This method is not as secure since malicious validators may be able to pay for votes.
-Still, it does enable token holders to steer additional staking rewards toward their favored validator and staking pool.
+This method is often considered to be less secure than basic PoS since malicious validators may be able to pay for votes.
+Still, the risk of network manipulation is so high that it’s very unlikely that this will happen on a major network.
+DPoS also enables token holders to steer additional staking rewards toward their favored validator and staking pool.

 Another variation PoS token investors should be aware of is liquid staking.
 In liquid staking, participants who stake coins in the network receive tokens representing their staked tokens in return.
 These liquid staking tokens (LSTs) can be used to redeem the original tokens when they become available to be unstaked.
 In the meantime, LSTs can be traded or used to pay for digital goods and services, enabling staking participants to utilize the value they own even while taking part in PoS validation.